 An animated film, Justice League Dark, was released in 2017, with Constantine actor Matt Ryan reprising his role as John Constantine.
 For this outing, Constantine's team-mates included Deadman, Zatanna, Swamp Thing, Black Orchid and Jason Blood.

 In addition to the animated film, there have been numerous attempts at adapting Justice League Dark to live-action, most notably by Guillermo del Toro.
 His version, titled Dark Universe, was confirmed to exist as a screenplay in late 2014, and reportedly featured a lineup consisting of Constantine, Swamp Thing, Etrigan the Demon, Deadman, Spectre, and Zatanna.
-Del Toro's film wouldn't have connected to the DC Extended Universe (nor the 2014 NBC series Constantine) though he expressed interest in modifying his script to accomodate them and even having Constantine's Matt Ryan reprise his title role.
+Del Toro's film wouldn't have connected to the DC Extended Universe (nor the 2014 NBC series Constantine) though he expressed interest in modifying his script to accommodate them and even having Constantine's Matt Ryan reprise his title role.
 By June 2015, it was reported that del Toro had left the project, which would still be developed without him as director.
 In August 2016, Doug Liman was then attached to direct, with del Toro producing, but in May 2017 it was reported that he stepped down to focus on his adaptation of the novel Chaos Walking.
 In January 2020, it was reported that J. J. Abrams was developing Justice League Dark projects as part of his new production deal with WarnerMedia, which would possibly involve films and television series focusing on various characters.
 In April 2020, it was announced that a series would be broadcast on HBO Max at some point in the future.

 Tropes featured in Justice League Dark include: